alexander-jackson/infrastructure/terraform/README.md

 ## Contents

-`aws.tf` contains the definitions for everything in AWS and `digital_ocean.tf` contains the remaining Digital Ocean infrastructure.
+`aws.tf` contains the definitions for everything in AWS.
 The `modules` directory contains some custom components for definitions such as S3 buckets, `f2` instances and PostgreSQL databases.

 The project defines: